 “I do not want to imply that women in shul do not want to be seen.
 That is how some women feel, and it is important to be aware of and respect that perspective when designing a mechitza.
 However, many others feel it is important for women to have a visible presence in shul, and that need must be addressed as well.
 This is an excellent example of one of the many balancing acts you need to consider when building a new mechitza.

 “Passions also run high in terms of what a mechitza should be.
 My skills and affinity for projects at the Port Authority helped me see through challenges in shul mechitza design.
 The mechitza design work also helped me in my job.”

 Oppenheim’s article in Jewish Action in Summer 2021, “The Making of a Mechitza,” (https://jewishaction.com/opinion/the-making-of-a-mechitzah/) has impacted many people beyond the Fair Lawn community.
-“People are still calling me with questions about it as they design their own mechitza” she said.
+“People are still calling me with questions about it as they design their own mechitza,” she added.

 Oppenheim couldn’t pinpoint exactly when she became a point person for Jewish issues at Port Authority, but at some stage she realized that she had the potential to be an ambassador for her community.
 “In every profession, every person in their own realm can play a role in that,” she said.
 Sometimes she was faced with natural curiosity, and sometimes engineers presented her with actual questions about Judaism.
 She was once queried with: “I was reading my oven manual the other day and read about Sabbath mode.
 What’s that?”

 “One of things I enjoy about working with fellow engineers is that these are people who are usually not materialistic; they just want to know what the facts are; they want answers.”

 Generally, she works with a very diverse group of people, who have the characteristic of integrity in common.
 “Materials don’t lie.”
 This thought is inspired by a favorite sci-fi author of Oppenheim’s: Lois McMaster Bujold.